pivotal/docs-tap/install.md

 ### <a id='light-profile'></a> Light Profile

-The Light profile has been deprecated.
-While existing values files may still refer to it, we strongly advise users migrate to one of the [new profiles](#install-profile) using the [process detailed here.](./migrate-profile.md)
+The Light profile is deprecated.
+Although existing values files might still refer to the Light profile, VMware recommends to migrate to one of the new profiles described in [Install your Tanzu Application Platform profile](#install-profile) by following the procedures in [Migrate Tanzu Application Platform profiles](migrate-profile.md).

 ### <a id="view-pkge-config-settings"></a>View possible configuration settings for your package